matinfirooz/Float_To_Fixed-Point/README.md

 This confirms the conversions are accurate.

 Keep in mind that the numbers you convert should fit within the range allowed by your chosen bit widths.
-The two's complement format handles signed numbers, and the fractional bits determine the precision by scaling the values with a factor of \(2^{\text{fractional bits}}\).
+The two's complement format handles signed numbers, and the fractional bits determine the precision by scaling the values with a factor of:

+$$
+2^{\text{fractional bits}}
+$$

 The script does not require any external Python packages and works with standard Python 3 installations.